-AME-SADA has continued to expand it s child and maternal health services through a local USAIDfunded sub-contract.
+AME-SADA has continued to expand its child and maternal health services through a local USAID-funded sub-contract.
 This project serves a population of over 350,000 people and provides direct services for over 65,000 children (age 0 to 5 years), and over 95,000 women (15 to 49 years) in the Arcahaie/Cabaret regions and sections of Port-au-Prince.
-To-date the program also trained 60 AME-SADA physicians, nurses, nurses' assistants, laboratory and pharmacy technicians, along with 144 Health Agents and 485 Traditional Birth Attendants (TBA) who help to promote health care awareness in the community.
-The project's main objectives are to reduce morbidity and mortality of children fewer than 5 years of age and women of childbearing age by 1) improving access to maternal and newborn health care services 2) increase access to vaccination for infants and children under 5 years and 3) to increase the quality of assessment and the management of Diarrhea and Pneumonia.
+To-date the program also employs 60 AME-SADA physicians, nurses, nurses' assistants, laboratory and pharmacy technicians, along with

+144 Health Agents and 485 Traditional Birth Attendants (TBA) who provided medical services and promote health care awareness in their respective communities.
+The project's main objectives are to reduce morbidity and mortality of children less than 5 years of age and women of childbearing age by 1) improving access to maternal and newborn health care services 2) increasing access to vaccination for infants and children under 5 years and 3) increasing the quality of assessment and the management of Diarrhea and Pneumonia.